PrestaShop/prestashop-specs/back-office/advanced-parameters/database/advanced_parameters-database-sql_manager.md

 "When saving the query, only the "SELECT" SQL statement is allowed."

+Below the messages, the page displays the SQL Manager list with the request's ID, SQL query name and actions columns.
+The request's actions allow to download the request's result into a CSV file, view the request's result in the page, delete the request and edit it.

+When the user view the SQL request with no result, a warning is displayed: "This SQL query has no result."

+### Settings

+Select your default file encoding.
+You can configure the character encoding of the downloaded CSV file.
+The default, UTF-8, is recommended, but you can select ISO-8859-1 if need be.

 ### Add new SQL query

-Creating a new query
+Creating a new query is divided into 3 sections:

-As usual, the "Add new SQl query" button leads to the creation form.
-It has two main fields:
+- The SQL foom with 2 inputs :

-SQL query name.
+    - SQL query name.
 Make the name as long and descriptive as necessary.
-SQL query.
+    - SQL query.
 The SQL query itself.
 You are free to perform JOINs or other intricate selections.
+ The cancel button redirects the user to the SQL Manager list without saving any information The save button save the SQL name and request and redirects the merchant to the list with the new request saved.

 Additionally, the "List of MySQL Tables" section helps you explore the database, and makes it easier for you to build your queries.
 It gives you a handy and clickable selector of all the currently available database tables.
 Select a table to make PrestaShop display its attributes and types, then click "Add attribute to SQL query" to send its name into the "Request" field.